 - Some times Windows Firewall might block the connection.
 So we could temporarily disable Windows Firewall and test it.

 - Under search type in Firewall.cpl and hit enter

 - Then click on “Turn Windows Firewall on or off”.

 - Next select Turn off for both Home and Public Network

 - Now open Live Messenger and test it.

 4. Check the Proxy settings in Internet Explorer

-- Sometime the Proxy settings might be enable on Internet Explorer that can cause issues with Windows Live Messenger
+- Some times the Proxy settings might be enabled on Internet Explorer that can cause issues with Windows Live Messenger

 - To disable Proxy open Internet Explorer